 Social Work at Staffordshire University: Make a difference to individuals, families, and communities’ lives with a qualification in social work.
 Social Workers support individuals and families to achieve positive change in their lives.
 This degree prepares you for a profession with human rights and social justice at its core.

-Our course is regulated by the Health and Care Professions Council (HCPC), and will prepare you for a career in social work in a diverse range of social welfare settings.
+Our course is regulated by Social Work England, and will prepare you for a career in social work in a diverse range of social welfare settings.
 The content of your studies will equip you for employment in both children’s and adults’ social work, in areas such as safeguarding, community and therapeutic services.

 Staffordshire is the Connected University.
 We’re connected to the needs of our students, to business and to society.
 Our city campus in Stoke-on-Trent is the University’s nerve centre.
 We deliver world class healthcare education at our specialist Centres of Excellence in Stafford and Shrewsbury.